Open-Attestation/documentation-website/website/docs/integrator-section/transferable-record/preparing-transferable-record.md

 ---
 import WrapSingleDocument from "/src/reusables/_wrap-single-document.mdx";

-In this section, we will prepare the DNS and the content of the transferable record to be issued.
+In this section, you will prepare the DNS and the content of the transferable record to be issued.

 ## DNS configuration